marcocavanna/phaser/README.md

 ___
 ## `Phaser()`
 In This section are contained all the Methods `Phaser` has got.
-It use Task and Writer to create the log in the console, but he has got
+It uses Task and Writer to create a log in the console, but he has got
 many other usefull Methods.

 ### `constructor(description, options, parent)`
-The constructor creates a new Phaser object.
+The constructor creates a new `Phaser` object.

 #### Params
 - `description`